 sudo systemctl restart apache2

-- Get the Moodle database name, database username, and the database password stored in the file /var/log/dbsetup.log on your EC2 instance using the following command.
+- For your information, you can see the WordPress database name, database username, and the database password is stored in the file /var/log/dbsetup.log on your EC2 instance using the following command.

 sudo nano /var/log/dbsetup.log

 You can now complete setup of your WordPress blog or website by visiting the public Hostname/DNS for your EC2 instance.
 You can look up the public hostname from your EC2 launch history.